 - Credit will be accepted from colleges and universities that are approved as university-parallel institutions. - A student may receive a cumulative maximum of 92 semester hours of transfer credit for courses from colleges and universities that were earned with a grade of "C -" or above, AP, CLEP, ACE, and IB credit, and documented experiential credit. - No credit shall be recorded until an official transcript has been received. - Equivalent credit will be awarded for courses similar in content to courses offered at Brevard College. - A student must complete a minimum of 32 semester hours at Brevard College in order to graduate from Brevard College. - Students seeking a baccalaureate degree from Brevard College must complete at least 50 percent of course requirements in each chosen major and minor at Brevard College including specific courses or requirements designated within the major.
 The designated courses or requirements required by each major are determined by each respective major. - Transfer students enrolling at Brevard College for the purpose of earning a baccalaureate degree must adhere to College policies governing core distribution requirements while enrolled at Brevard College. - After the student's last enrollment at Brevard College, no more than 11 hours may be transferred back to Brevard College to complete a degree.
 This may be done with the understanding that the College accepts a maximum of 92 total transfer hours. - All courses submitted for transfer credit that have been earned with a "C-" or above will be given consideration for fulfillment of General Education, major, and/or minor requirements, and elective credit. - Credit is granted for the subject examinations that meet the required scores from AP, CLEP, AICE, and IB.
 An official transcript from these agencies must be sent to Brevard College for evaluation.
-A list of approved courses and the required scores may be obtained from the Office of the Registrar or from the registrar's page of the Brevard College website. - Credit for job-related experience, military service, and expertise in a subject area is granted under the following conditions: - The credit must be related to the curriculum and to the program of study at Brevard College under which the student is enrolled. - Appropriate documentation must be provided by the student to be evaluated by the Registrar, the Chair of the Division, and/or the major coordinator - Credit may be awarded by examination, upon request to the Chair of the Division.

-- Proficiency credit, placement credit, credit by examination, or credit for non-college-level courses awarded by another institution does not transfer. - Grades and the grade point average earned at another college or university do not transfer to Brevard College.
+A list of approved courses and the required scores may be obtained from the Office of the Registrar or from the registrar's page of the Brevard College website. - Credit for job-related experience, military service, and expertise in a subject area is subject to the Prior Learning Credit policy found on Page 59. - Proficiency credit, placement credit, credit by examination, or credit for non-college-level courses awarded by another institution does not transfer. - Grades and the grade point average earned at another college or university do not transfer to Brevard College.
 Semester hours for courses earned with a "C-" or higher will transfer and are counted in the total hours and for courses required for graduation credit.
-Courses with a grade of "P" are not transferrable.
+Courses with a grade of "P" are not transferable.